14 Tools Construction Pros Never Knew They Needed

 We no longer have that problem because we picked up a set of Mag Shims from FastCap.
 Mag Shims are 1/8-in. magnetic spacers.
-If you need a blade height of 7/8 in., simply stack seven spacers, and raise the blade to match.
+If you need a blade height of 7/8-in., simply stack seven spacers on top of each other and raise the blade to match.
 They also work great for setting the depth on router bits and drill presses.
-We stick them right to the backside of the fence, so they’re always at hand and never get lost.

 A Stud Finder to Love

 One of the best stud finders you’ll ever use is the Franklin Sensors ProSensor 710.
 It’s unique in that there’s a whole bar of red lights that light up whenever it detects a stud.
 Unlike other sensors, which have a single light that stays on as it passes over the wood, the lights on the 710 tell you exactly where the wood stops and starts.
 No guesswork.
 Push a button, drag it over the wall and those hidden mysteries reveal themselves.
 You won’t even need to read the directions!